BTS to Co-Host, Perform on ‘Tonight' All Week Next Week

 Beginning on Monday, the group will appear on the show and perform a new song for each of the five nights.

 "Let's just say it's going to be big.
-It's going to be explosive," Fallon said, a .
+It's going to be explosive," Fallon said.

-BTS was last on the "Tonight Show" in February, playing games with Fallon on the New York subway, visiting the city's famous Katz Delicatessen and performing "ON" in an empty Grand Central Terminal.
+BTS was last on the "Tonight Show" in February, playing games with Fallon on the New York subway, visiting the city's famous Katz's Delicatessen and performing "ON" in an empty Grand Central Terminal.

 In August, the seven-member group appeared on "TODAY" after releasing their first-ever fully English-language song, titled "Dynamite."